ZenVega/disarray_desnarler_docs/How_to_flash.md

 If no keyboard is defined, your keymap is 'default'.

 ### Flash
-After compilation you are ready to flash qmk to your microcontroller (rp2040 in this case), plug it in and set it into bootloader mode.
+After compilation you are ready to flash qmk to your microcontroller (rp2040 in this case): plug it in and set it into bootloader mode.
-In our case that requires pressing the boot button while plugging it in.
+This requires pressing the boot button while plugging it in.
 The device should show up as a flashable media in your files-explorer.
 run:

 ```bash